titodamiani/mzmine_documentation/docs/contribute/coding/module_development.md

 ## **11. Create documentation**

 Prepare a description for your module that will go into the documentation.
 Creating a thorough documentation will help more people to used and understand your module.
-The documentation template can be found [here](../contribute_docu_template.md)
+The documentation template can be found [here](../../contribute_docu_template.md)

 ## **12. Push to the remote branch and create a pull request**

 After you coded and tested your module, you can push your changes to the remote branch and create a pull request.
 After your pull request will be reviewed by one of the main contributors.
 There might be some comments that you'll have to address.
 After that, your module will be merged into the master branch and become a part of MZmine!

-[//]: # (TODO Add more details here)
+[//]: # "TODO Add more details here"

 {{ git_page_authors }}